NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 Beginning in about 2002, state appropriations for the University of Missouri system began to dip.
 On just the Columbia campus, student enrollment grew by 45%  between 2001 and 2012,  In that same time period, state funding to the University dropped by 14 percent, from 193 million dollars down to 166 million.

+There are only a few ways to make up that difference in funding.
+Tuition is one of them.
+[Here’s David Wasinger, a curator when Forsee was hired.]

+"Tuition had gotten too high and we -- at least I -- wanted someone to monitor and make the university more efficient," said David Wasinger, another former curator.
+"A lot of the administrators and a lot of the faculty have an insatiable appetite for spending."

+To the curators at the time, Gary Forsee’s business background made him sort of an ideal fit for the tough financial times facing the university system.
+Not everyone saw his hire in the same light, though, including Gary Ebersole, a University of Missouri kansas city  professor and member of the UM System’s intercampus faculty council.

+"The hiring of Gary Forsee was a kind of out-of-the-box move by the board of trustees who decided they wanted a businessman.
+Faculty were not really involved not in the search itself and not enthused by the idea of a businessman."